Spring 2012

 Code of Conduct

-It is important that we all—professors, TAs, and students alike—observe rules of common courtesy, such as:
+It is expected that we all—professors, TAs, and students alike—observe rules of common courtesy, such as:

 Tentative Lecture Schedule